fossxo/fossxo/CONTRIBUTING.md

 cargo make test
 ```

-If you are developing on Linux, a test coverage report is saved to
+If you are developing on Linux, the test coverage report is saved as
  `tarpaulin-report.html`.

 ### Unit Tests